Tyil/website/_tutorials/freebsd-mailserver-part-2-mailing-with-postfix.md

 #### Domain configuration
 The domain configuration instruct the server of the domain(s) it should serve for.
-Use your FQDN without subdomains for `mydomain`.
-You can use a subdomain for `myhostname`, but you are not required to.
-The most common setting is using a `mail` subdomain for all mail related activities, which would result in something like this.
+Use your FQDN without sub domains for `mydomain`.
+You can use a sub domain for `myhostname`, but you are not required to.
+The most common setting is using a `mail` sub domain for all mail related activities, which would result in something like this.

 {% highlight ini %}